saikrishna-prathapaneni/strayos-belt-speed/README.md

 ## The script accepts several command-line arguments for customization:

---feature_extractor: Feature extractor to use (default is SIFT(Scale Invariant Feature Transform)).
+--feature_extractor: Feature extractor to use (default is SIFT(Scale Invariant Feature Transform)).<br>
---SIFT_window_size: Window size within which features are extracted.
+--SIFT_window_size: Window size within which features are extracted.<br>
---matcher: Feature matching algorithm (KNN or Brute-force).
+--matcher: Feature matching algorithm (KNN or Brute-force).<br>
---viz: Enable visualization of feature extraction and matching.
+--viz: Enable visualization of feature extraction and matching.<br>
---const: Distance ratio test threshold for good matches.
+--const: Distance ratio test threshold for good matches.<br>
---threshold: Multiplier for the interquartile range for outlier detection.
+--threshold: Multiplier for the interquartile range for outlier detection.<br>
---window_size: Number of recent readings to consider for outlier detection.
+--window_size: Number of recent readings to consider for outlier detection.<br>
---include_median_speed: Flag to include median value instead of outlier into the data.
+--include_median_speed: Flag to include median value instead of outlier into the data.<br>

 ## Further considerations and Future Development